Cost of controllability of the Burgers' equation linearized at a steady shock in the vanishing viscosity limit: Proof of the upper bound on

 Without control the system already dissipates and drives the system close to zero in finite time.
-However, driving the state exactly to zero in finite time will require a control which may be huge a priori.
-In order to exploit the dissipation of the system, we therefore split again the imparted time interval into two parts by introducing $m\in(0,1)$ which we will determine later, to optimize the control cost, and our strategy is as follows.
-First, on the time interval $[0,m\wh{T}]$, we set $h(t)=0$ and let the dissipation happen.
-Then, we apply a duality result similar to Lemma \ref{lemdual} to the operator $\Le-\frac1{4\eps}$, to obtain that for any $k\ge0$,
+However, driving the state exactly to zero in finite time will require a control which may be huge a priori. \\